-Based solely upon a review of such forms filed electronically with the SEC or written representations that no Form 5s were required, the Company believes that all Section 16(a) filing requirements were timely met during the year ended December 31, 2022, except for: Mr. George de Urioste submitted one late Form 3 filing in regards to disclosing initial securities, Mr. Willem Elfrink submitted one late Form 4 filing in regards to disclosing the distribution of equity from his venture partnership to the respective non-affiliated partners and Mr. Kenneth Persen one late Form 4 filing disclosing his options award.
+Based solely upon a review of such forms filed electronically with the SEC or written representations that no Form 5s were required, the Company believes that all Section 16(a) filing requirements were timely met during the year ended December 31, 2023, except for Mr. George de Urioste submitted one late Form 4 filing in regards to disclosing initial securities.